-Eric J. Monzo focuses his practice primarily on issues relating to business restructuring and insolvency.
-He regularly represents a wide range of stakeholders including corporate debtors, commercial creditors, official and unofficial committees, trustees, lender groups, agents to syndicated lending groups, financial institutions, principal financial and private equity sponsors, officers, insurers, accountants, and financial advisors.
+Eric J. Monzo focuses his practice on issues relating to business restructuring and insolvency.
+He regularly represents a wide range of stakeholders with a focus on corporate debtors and their independent and special committee management, in addition to, commercial creditors, official and unofficial committees, indenture trustees, and lender groups.

-Eric handles matters relating to the restructuring and liquidation of companies in a broad range of industries with specialization in construction, energy, finance, food and beverage, healthcare, technology, transportation, real estate and retail.
-Eric is experienced in representation of clients regarding multi-jurisdictional and international insolvency proceedings and litigation.
+Eric handles matters relating to the restructuring and liquidation of companies in a broad range of industries with experience in construction, energy, finance, food and beverage, healthcare, technology, transportation, real estate and retail.
+While many of the matters pertain to matters pending in courts located in Delaware and involve issues of Delaware law, many of these matters relate to multi-jurisdictional and international insolvency proceedings and litigation outside of Delaware.

 - Representing financial institutions and lenders in transactions in acquisition financing, debtor-in-possession financing, mezzanine financing, leveraged and asset based financing

 - Assisting secured creditors seeking to enforce rights against debtors, including through foreclosure, liens, replevin, execution and levy

 - Counseling official committees of unsecured creditors and equity committees

 - Counseling claimants in major mass tort and business tort bankruptcies and class action litigation relating to complex issues including successor liability and coordination of resolution of mass tort claims through plans of reorganization and liquidation

 - Advising prospective purchasers in 363 asset sales, including stalking horse purchasers in complex sale transactions and auctions

 - Advising clients in complex cross border insolvency and asset recovery issues